 - Report suspicious emails rather than ignoring them

-The goal isn’t simply to reduce clicks in a simulation, it’s to build a workforce that can recognize, question, and report suspicious activity in real-world situations.
+Reducing clicks in a simulation is a byproduct.
+The goal is to build a workforce that can recognize, question, and report suspicious activity in real-world situations.

-When that behavior becomes consistent, failure rates tend to settle naturally into the low single digits - not because employees are avoiding tests, but because they’ve developed stronger security instincts.
+When that behavior becomes consistent, failure rates tend to settle naturally into the low single digits, not because employees avoid tests but because they have developed stronger security instincts.

 How to interpret your phishing failure rate